Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence Test: Introduction

 These simulations have successfully captured the complex interplay between Pop III star formation, feedback mechanisms, and larger-scale cosmological evolution, providing invaluable insights into how these early stars influence the formation of galaxies.
 However, despite their remarkable success, these high-resolution cosmological (zoom) simulations are computationally expensive.
 This high cost limits the feasibility of conducting large parameter space studies, making it challenging to explore how the full range of uncertainties in Pop III models impacts galaxy formation at early epochs.

-In this paper, we present a new Pop III + Pop II subgrid framework implemented in the moving-mesh code {\sc arepo} \citep{Springel2010}.
+In this paper, we present SPARK (Simulation of Pop III in Arepo with Radiation and Kinetic feedback) framework, a new Pop III + Pop II subgrid framework implemented in the moving-mesh code {\sc arepo} \citep{Springel2010}.
 Our model integrates a primordial non-equilibrium chemical network, metal-line cooling, and a stochastic IMF sampling scheme that explicitly accounts for SN feedback.
 Furthermore, we incorporate an approximate radiative transfer method to model Lyman-Werner (LW) and ionizing radiation feedback efficiently.
 As the first paper in a series, our primary goal is to establish a robust framework that is computationally tractable, enabling future extensive investigations into how physical uncertainties related to Pop III stars shape the properties of the early Universe and the formation of the first galaxies.

 The paper is organized as follows.
 We describe the models in detail in Section \ref{sec:method}, including the modeling of star formation, stellar feedback from Pop III and Pop II stars, non-equilibrium chemistry and gas cooling/heating, metal yields, the refinement strategy, and the simulation setup.
 In Section \ref{sec:dic}, we introduce the main results, including the time evolution, the star formation history, and the gas properties of the simulations with fiducial resolutions but different initial conditions.
 In Section \ref{sec:rd}, we investigate the resolution convergence of our model.
 Finally, we summarize in Section \ref{sec:summary}.